Home » 5 Quick Tips to Secure Your Email Account

 5 Quick Tips to Secure Your Email Account

-Email accounts are hacked all the time.
-Believe me this is something you do not want to experience.
+Email accounts are frequently hacked.
+Believe me, this is something you do not want to experience.

-From Hotmail to Gmail (and government accounts hacked by China) no one is safe.
-When big breaches happen it brings to the surface the issues everyone should carry out to do our best to secure our accounts.
+From Hotmail to Gmail (and government accounts hacked by China), no one is safe.
+When significant breaches occur, they bring to the surface the issues that everyone should address to do their best to secure their accounts.

 No Email Account is Infallible

-The truth is there is no such thing as a 100% no-hack guarantee.
-With that noted, there are commonsense things we can do to give us the best chance to help prevent being having a target on our back.
+The truth is, there is no such thing as a 100% guarantee against hacking.
+With that noted, there are commonsense things we can do to give us the best chance of helping prevent being a target.

 Here are some quick tips to help you secure your email account.